Macroeconomic performance and outlook

 |Rating Agency||Current rating||Outlook|

-Treasury bills were issued previously by tender exclusively for Primary Dealers (PDs) who can participate to the auction for their own account or on behalf of their clients.
-In addition to participating in the primary auctions, the PDs ensure their marketability of the Treasury Bills and the liquidity on the secondary market.
-But now, banks others than PDs can participate to the auction which lead to illiquidity of the secondary market.
+Treasury bills are issued by auction exclusively reserved for specialists in Treasury securities who could participate on their own account or on behalf of their clients.
+In addition to participating in auctions on the primary market, specialists in Treasury securities ensure the negotiability of Treasury bills and the liquidity of the secondary market.

 Openness to international investors